Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 56 **Good things ahead!**
-DAY: Saturday, went to church :) asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me. happy 3rd month Ivy!I will succeed
+DAY: Satuday, it way Homecoming, went to church :) asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me. happy 3rd month Ivy!I will succeed
 1Hr work: 💚💚💚
 God loves me dearly, May He guide all of  us!